 Why EV to EBITDA is better than PE ratio?

-This will become obvious with the help of an example.
+It will become obvious with the help of an example.

 There are two companies – AA and BB.
-We assume that both the companies are identical in all ways (Business, Revenue, clients, competitors).
+We assume that both companies are identical in all ways (Business, Revenue, clients, competitors).
 Though this is no possible in the practical world, we assume this impractical assumption for the sake of this example.